-Scholarship is a multi-faceted activity involving the creation, integration and dissemination of knowledge.
+Scholarship is a multi-faceted activity involving the creation, integration and dissemination of knowledge in forms that are open to peer review.
 Scholarship can take many forms including the following:

-- Independent or collaborative research across the full spectrum (basic, applied, educational, policy, quantitative, qualitative, etc.) - Staying current and maintaining competency in the content and methodology in one's field and related fields - Inquiry and reflective practice - Innovation in pedagogy - Knowledge translation and reformulation for new applications - Composition, creative activity and performance - Publication - Presentation at scholarly conferences or expert groups - Applied scholarship through problem solving practices, innovation, product development (tools, handbooks, manuals, software, etc.) - Technology development, patents, technology transfer and commercialization - Developing standards, guidelines, and best practices
+- Independent or collaborative research across the full spectrum (basic, applied, educational, policy, quantitative, qualitative, etc.) - Scholarship of teaching and learning which is disseminated in some form, such as through presentation or publication - Knowledge translation and reformulation for new applications - Composition, creative activity and performance - Publication - Presentation at scholarly conferences or expert groups - Applied scholarship through problem solving practices, innovation, product development (tools, handbooks, manuals, software, etc.) - Technology development, patents, technology transfer and commercialization - Developing standards, guidelines, and best practices